 When Is the Next Event?

-We will be holding FIWE again in summer 2018 and we’ll be publishing full details on this blog in spring 2018.
+We will be holding FIWE again in spring/summer 2019 and we’ll be publishing full details here in early 2019.
 Watch this space!